alssndro/sandros-sketch-plugins/README.md

 ![Logo](logo.png)

-An assortment of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
+A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.

-There are also some additional plugins for generating colour palettes.
+There are also some additional plugins for generating typographic scales and generating colour palettes.

 - [Installation](#installation)
 - [Compatibility](#compatibility)